 FOOD IN ITS MOST NATURAL STATE

-Buying things in their most natural state, that is their least processed state, is a good way to eat healthy and save money.
+Buying food in its most natural state, that is its least processed state, is a good way to eat healthy and save money.
 And, it’s more healthy and less expensive to eat locally produced food.
 Interestingly enough, the definition of local varies.
 I understand that Whole Foods considers anything grown within 800 miles to be local.
 Our food co-op defines local as anything that is grown within 400 miles.
 I tend to think local is somewhere I can drive to and back in the same day.
 It makes sense that food will be fresher if it doesn’t spend a lot of time in a truck and be less expensive the closer your access is to the farmer.

 Here are five tasty and money saving menus:

 - Cilantro rice